rhinobase/raftyui/apps/docs/pages/components/accordion.md

 # Import

-Chakra UI exports 5 accordion-related components.
+Rafty UI exports 5 accordion-related components.

 - Accordion: The wrapper that uses cloneElement to pass props to AccordionItem children.
 - AccordionItem: A single accordion item.